-3. Complaints in stand-by
+1.3 Complaints on stand-by

-- France: Protection of the European Green Toad (Bufo viridis) in Alsace
+2006/1: France: Protection of the European green toad (Buro viridis) in Alsace

 A complaint was lodged in 2006 by the Association BUFO (Association pour l'étude et la protection des amphibiens et reptiles d'Alsace) focusing on threats to the green toad's few remaining habitats in Alsace.
 It specifically targeted shortcomings in the impact studies carried out for a major bypass and urban development projects, and a project for the construction of a leisure complex.